Imagen Virgen Guadalupana

 Photo: ProtoplasmaKid, CC BY-SA 4.0.

 La Villa de Guadalupe is in the northern part of Mexico City, part of the delegación of Gustavo A. Madero.
-It is home to the Basílica de Guadalupe complex, and the Tepeyac National Park, which includes Tepeyac Hill.
+It is home to the Basílica de Guadalupe complex at the base of Tepeyac Hill, perhaps Roman Catholicism's holiest site in Latin America.

 Imagen Virgen Guadalupana